Zelibe/Walmart/README.md

 ### PREPARE
 #### Background
 The data is public dataset available through kaggle https://www.kaggle.com/datasets/mikhail1681/walmart-sales/data.
-It contains data from 45 different walmart stores and 6436 rows.
+It contains data from 45 different walmart stores from year 2010 to year 2012 and 6436 rows.
 Since the data is a first party data it is ROCCC, we have access to their weekly Sales along with  the Temperature, CPI, Fuel Price, and Unemployment rates at time intervals  throughout the year.
 We want to analyze all these different values to see if there were possible correlations between two or more values at a period in our dataset.